sweirich/graded-haskell/README.md

 NOTE: to access the latest version of the artifact, reviewers may wish to do a `git pull` in the `graded-haskell` directory.

 NOTE: On 2019 MacBook Pro, the entire development takes < 4 minutes to compile.
 The file `dqtt_inf.v` (generated from LNgen) is the largest component of that time.

+Note: reviwers can use the following credentials for administrator access on the virtual machine.

+     username: sweirich
+     password: popl2021

 Additional artifact description
 -------------------------------